piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

   Defaults to using the `/var/lib/linstor-pools/<storage pool name>` directory.
 * `fileThinPool`: Configures a file system based storage pool.
 Behaves the same as `filePool`, except the files will be thinly allocated on file systems that support sparse files.
+* `zfsPool`: Configure a [ZFS ZPool](https://wiki.ubuntu.com/ZFS/ZPool) as storage pool.
+Defaults to using the storage pool name as name for the zpool.
+Can be overriden by setting `zPool`.
+* `zfsThinPool`: Configure a [ZFS ZPool](https://wiki.ubuntu.com/ZFS/ZPool) as storage pool.
+Behaves the same as `zfsPool`, except the contained zVol will be created using sparse reservation.

 Optionally, you can configure LINSTOR to automatically create the backing pools. `source.hostDevices` takes a list of raw block devices, which LINSTOR will prepare as the chosen backing pool.

 #### Example

-This example configures three LINSTOR Storage Pools on all satellites:
+This example configures these LINSTOR Storage Pools on all satellites:
 * A LVM Pool named `vg1`.
 It will use the VG `vg1`, which needs to exist on the nodes already.
 * A LVM Thin Pool named `vg1-thin`.
 It will use the thin pool `vg1/thin`, which also needs to exist on the nodes.
 * A LVM Pool named `vg2-from-raw-devices`.
 It will use the VG `vg2`, which will be created on demand from the raw devices `/dev/sdb` and `/dev/sdc` if it does not exist already.
 * A File System Pool named `fs1`.
 It will use the `/var/lib/linstor-pools/fs1` directory on the host, creating the directory if necessary.
-* A File System Pool namef `fs2`, using sparse files.
+* A File System Pool named `fs2`, using sparse files.
 It will use the custom `/mnt/data` directory on the host.
+* A ZFS Pool named `zfs1`.
+It will use ZPool `zfs1`, which needs to exist on the nodes already.
+* A ZFS Thin Pool named `zfs2`.
+It will use ZPool `zfs-thin2`, which will be created on demand from the raw device `/dev/sdd`.

 ```yaml
 apiVersion: piraeus.io/v1